ymgve/bitcoin_fork_claimer/README.md

 *  UBTC - [United Bitcoin](https://www.ub.com/)
 *  WBTC - [World Bitcoin](http://www.wbtcteam.org/)

 At the moment it supports standard P2PKH and Segwit P2SH-P2WPKH addresses.
-Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW, SBTC, BCD, BPA, BTN, BTH, BTV, BTT, BTP, BTSQ, WBTC, BCA, BICC, BCI, BTCP, BCL
+Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW, SBTC, BCD, BPA, BTN, BTH, BTV, BTT, BTP, BTSQ, WBTC, BCA, BICC, BCI, BTCP, BCL, BIFI

 It also has experimental support for bech32 P2WPKH, but this has only been tested on the BTG, BTN, BCD, BTH, BTV, BTT, BTP, BTSQ, WBTC, BCA, BICC, BCI, BCL networks so far.